The First German Jet to Fly U.S. Skies:

 SUMMARY

 Germany’s best surviving pilots took the advanced new fighter into combat, yet they represented an odd assortment of cast-offs and malcontents to the head of the Luftwaffe, Herman Goering.
 Because many fell out of favor with Goering and others suffered from combat fatigue, they almost slipped into oblivion.
 The emergence of the Me-262 gave them a chance to help defend their homeland in the final throws of a lost cause.
-The pilots of Jagdverband (JV)-44 became known as the “Flying Sanatorium,” yet represented one of the most highly experienced and decorated units in all the history of air warfare; truly a squadron of experts.
+The pilots of Jagdverband (JV)-44 became known as the “Flying Sanatorium,” yet represented one of the most highly experienced and decorated units in all the history of air warfare: truly a squadron of experts.

 American pilots learned much from facing those gallant jet pilots in combat, yet more had to be done.
 For the U.S. to truly understand the significance of the Me-262, scientific and technical intelligence personnel, working with test pilots, needed to conduct an assessment on the aircraft.
 The aircraft that Hans Fay defected with in March 1945 gave the United States a better understanding of the world’s first operational jet aircraft.
-Other examples arrived in the States just after T2-711, thanks to Col Harold “Hal” Watson and his team known as Watson’s Whizzers.
+Other examples arrived in the States just after T2-711, thanks to Col Harold “Hal” Watson and his team of Watson’s Whizzers.
 The fact remained that T2-711 began as the workhorse of the test program at Wright Field, and ended that way with more test flights than any other aircraft.
 The technical intelligence documents of 1946-1947 mainly showed images of T2-711, with its tell-tale lack of a paint job.